wilsonchaney/pomodoro/README.md

 # pomodoro

 This is a super basic pomodoro CLI.
-It has fairly simply integration with i3blocks (using `pomo_state.py`).
+It sends desktop notification using `notify-send`, and it has fairly simply integration with i3blocks (using `pomo_state.py`).

 ## Basic Usage
 Just run `./pomo_runner.py` (or `python3 pomo_runner.py`).